PCA-POSC-Caesar-Association/Public_ISO23726-1/src/docs/index.md

 #### 3.1.4
 **upper ontology**
 top level ontology
-defines abstract concepts and general relationships that are common across all domains
+ontology of abstract concepts and general relationships that are common across all domains
 Note 1 to entry: Abstract concepts are things like Object, Event, Process, Role, Quality and Function and general relationships are relations such as lis:partOf, lis:participatesIn and lis:hasQuality

 ### 3.2 Ontology and RDF concepts